tedeh/jayson/README.md

 #### Notes

 * JSON-RPC errors will not result in rejection of the Promise.
 It is however possible that a future version will include a client setting to have JSON-RPC errors result in rejection.
+Please note that network errors and the like will result in rejection.
 * A `Promise` is considered to have been returned from a server method if the returned object has a property `then` that is a function.

 ### Contributing